 With 10 user-programmable memory presets you can also save different settings for different situations.
 This is very useful when using a projector with different settings and screen sizes.

 The main thing the Epson 4010 lacks is lamp brightness.
 With 2,400 lumens of brightness, you can see well in dark or almost dark rooms.
 That is no problem if you have a dedicated home theater.

 However, it has a tendency to leach.
 If there are many windows in the viewing area, light control measures should be taken.
 Also, if you want to use it outdoors, you should wait until it’s completely dark.

-If you’re an avid home-theater enthusiast who’s looking for high quality UHD and HDR movie content, with good sharpness, enhanced color contrast, the Epson home-cinema 4010 offers fantastic value, and it’s a solid choice in the below-$2000 range that should leave you satisfied.
+If you’re an avid home-theater enthusiast who’s looking for high-quality UHD and HDR movie content, with good sharpness, and enhanced color contrast, the Epson home-cinema 4010 offers fantastic value, and it’s a solid choice in the below-$2000 range that should leave you satisfied.

 Frequently Asked Questions